onthebusiness/harelang.org/content/style.md

 let x: int = 10;
 let y: int = 10;

-def my_type = struct {
+type my_type = struct {
 	x: int,
 	y: int,
 	z: int,
 };

-fn foobar void = {
+fn foobar() void = {
 	// ...
 };

-export fn main void = {
+export fn main() void = {
 	// ...
 };
 ```

 ## C. Function declarations

-1. Function declarations MUST omit the parameter list `()` if empty.
+These rules govern the declaration of Hare functions and function prototypes.

-2. The export status, `fn` keyword, name, parameter list, return type, and the
+1. The export status, `fn` keyword, name, parameter list, return type, and the
    `=` and `{` tokens, MUST be on the same line if they fit within 80 columns.
-3. If these tokens would *not* fit on the same line, the export status, `fn`
+2. If these tokens would *not* fit on the same line, the export status, `fn`
    keyword, name, and opening parenthesis of the parameter list MUST be placed
-   on the first line, then each parameter placed on subsequent lines, indented
+   on the first line; then each parameter placed on subsequent lines, indented
-   once, followed by the `)`, return type, `=`, and `{` tokens on the final
+   once; and on their own line, the `)`, return type, `=`, and `{` tokens.
+In
-   line.
-In this case, the final parameter shall end with an extra `,` token.
+   this case, the final parameter MUST end with an extra `,` token, unless the
+   function is variadic.
+3. Prototypes MUST obey the same rules, but will omit the `=` and `{` tokens,
+   and MUST place the semi-colon on the final line following the return type.
 4. Function bodies MUST be indented once.
 5. Functions whose bodies are not an expression list `{ ... }` MAY place their
    bodies on the next line, indented once.